 I know I have dreamt about strangers, people who I would swear I’ve never seen before or since.
 But not repetitively, and that is what is happening here.
 Mia has been dreaming about the same man for years since she was in high school.
 She’s never told her husband but when she meets the man of her literal dreams, she is thrown.
 Then she meets him again.
 His sister is a patient of her husband.

 Mia keeps thinking there must be some preordained meaning to this, especially when he admits he’s been dreaming of her, too.
 Both have sex dreams, but his take on a much darker turn as well.
 They start spending time together, trying to figure out why this is happening.
 But at the same time, Mia’s perfect marriage is starting to crumble.
 When they married, neither wanted children but all of a sudden Mia does.
 Her husband goes along with it, but one devastating miscarriage after another shakes his resolve while firming hers; hence the start of what could be the end.

 I wasn’t sure who to root for through much of the novel, an uncomfortable feeling for a romance.
 I wanted the marriage to work, but could understand the attraction and curiosity about the man of her dreams, too.
 This was an interesting plotline, but as much as I liked the premise of the book, ultimately, I just didn’t love it.

 2/2020 Stacy Alesi, AKA the BookBitch™

 YOU WERE THERE TOO by Colleen Oakley.
 Berkley (January 7, 2020).
 ISBN 978-1984806468.
 352p.

 This entry was posted on Sunday, February 2nd, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.